chalswater/MoMPy/README.md

 ### Write all operational properties of the operators

 The next step is to identify and write down which properties the operators will have to obey when building the moment matrix.
-The package can incorporate teh following properties:
+The package can incorporate the following properties:

 1. **Rank-1 projectors**: If an operator R is rank-1, that is if R@R = R.
 ```